cubrady/parseWebsiteImage/README.md

 # parseWebsiteImage

-A easy web scraper that parses url link and downloads images from given website urls.
+A very easy python web crawler that parses url link and downloads images from given website urls.